MicrosoftDocs/powerquery-docs/powerquery-docs/parse-json-xml.md

 ## As XML

-Select the **Country** column and click the **XML** button from the **Parse** dropdown menu inside the *Transform tab*.
-This will transform the **Country** column from having text strings to having *Table* values as shown in the next image.
-You can click in the whitespace inside the cell of the *Table* value to get a detail preview of the contents of the *Table* at the bottom of the screen.
+Select the **Country** column.
+Then select the **XML** button from the **Parse** dropdown menu inside the **Transform** tab.
+These steps will transform the **Country** column from having text strings to having **Table** values as shown in the next image.
+You can select anywhere in the whitespace inside the cell of the **Table** value to get a detailed preview of the contents of the table at the bottom of the screen.

 ![Parse XML text string](images/me-parse-json-xml-parsed-xml.png)

-Click the expand icon next to the **Country** column header and from the expand columns menu select only the fields *Country* and *Division* as shown in the image below.
+Select the expand icon next to the **Country** column header.
+From the expand columns menu, select only the **Country** and **Division** fields, as shown in the following image.

 ![Parsed XML text string fields to expand](images/me-parse-json-xml-parsed-xml-expand-menu.png)

 You can define all the new columns as text columns.
-The result of that operation will give you the output table that you are looking for.
+The result of that operation will give you the output table that you're looking for.

 ![Sample final output table](images/me-parse-json-xml-sample-output-final-table.png)